Quickstart

 Security Notice

-On your first workflow run, you’ll see a one-time notice about --dangerously-skip-permissions:
+On your first workflow run with autonomous mode enabled, you’ll see a one-time security notice:

 ┌───────────────────────────────────────────────────────────────────┐